JWS Consulting is a division of Johnson Winter & Slattery providing commercial consulting services.

 Advising on various issues (including licensing exemptions and disclosure documents) in connection with The ACO Instrument Fund, the only fund in Australia that offers investors the opportunity to invest solely in antique musical instruments.

 Advising on becoming the responsible entity of a number of registered funds, as well as the establishment of new funds, registered and unregistered, to pursue investment strategies in the credit market.

 We have advised an international investment bank and an international asset manager on the establishment of Australian registered funds to be offered to Significant Investor Visa applicants.
 Our advice extended to the procedures to coordinate the visa application with the fund investment application (such as AML and complying with foreign investment laws).

 Advising on potential liquidity facilities and termination of a series of registered managed investment schemes.

 Advising on regulatory matters involving significant breaches in connection with registered managed investment schemes.

-Shelley Hemmings and Austin Bell are ranked as Band 1 lawyers in Investment Funds.
+Austin Bell and Shelley Hemmings ranked as leading lawyers in the category of Investment Funds.

 The target is within sight for the draft Corporate Collective Investment Vehicle (CCIV) legislation to be finalised.